keyper/keyper-ios-sdk/README.md

 - Adding internal support for templates (e.g. for displaying banners in tickets above the barcode)
 - Fixing broken status bar color in archived tickets view.

+**2018-08-03**

+v1.1.2

+- Fixing a problem where old ticket data could be shown after logging out if integrating the SDK in a non-fullscreen manner.

 ## Getting Started